Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 3.2

-Memory Bandwidth: Memory bandwidth is the max amount of data (measured in MB per second) that can be moved over the external memory interface within a second.
-The number is calculated by multiplying the bus width by its memory speed.
-If it uses DDR type RAM, it should be multiplied by 2 once again.
-If DDR5, multiply by ANOTHER 2x.
-The better the memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+Memory Bandwidth: Memory bandwidth is the largest amount of information (measured in megabytes per second) that can be transferred past the external memory interface within a second.
+The number is worked out by multiplying the card's bus width by the speed of its memory.
+In the case of DDR type memory, the result should be multiplied by 2 once again.
+If it uses DDR5, multiply by 4 instead.
+The better the card's memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed in one second.
-This number is worked out by multiplying the total amount of texture units by the core speed of the chip.
-The better the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in one second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied per second.
+This figure is worked out by multiplying the total number of texture units of the card by the core clock speed of the chip.
+The better this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied per second.

-Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card can possibly write to the local memory per second - measured in millions of pixels per second.
-The figure is worked out by multiplying the number of Raster Operations Pipelines by the the card's clock speed.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel rate also depends on quite a few other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.
+Pixel Rate: Pixel rate is the most pixels the graphics card could possibly write to the local memory in a second - measured in millions of pixels per second.
+The figure is worked out by multiplying the amount of colour ROPs by the the card's clock speed.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel output rate is also dependant on many other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to get to the max fill rate.

 Display Prices